Wood oil…why would you use it? Why not varnish?

 Let’s dive in…

 Or not.
 Before we delve into the qualities of the various oils, be aware that wood oil is not always the right product for your wood.
-A polyurethane varnish is sometimes a better choice for many projects.
-Exterior wood that needs protection from mould, fungus and mildew will fare better with the application of polyurethane varnish.
+A hardwearing polyurethane varnish is sometimes a better choice for many projects.
+Exterior wood that needs protection from mould, fungus and mildew will fare better with the application of varnish but if you choose a polyurethane varnish make sure it is suitable for external use; some polyurethane varnishes are not UV stable and can therefore become brittle if used outside.
 Varnish can also be applied onto previously painted, stained or varnished surfaces (after a little sanding).
-Oils on the other hand, usually have to be applied to bare, natural wood.
+Oils on the other hand, usually have to be applied to bare, natural (or sometimes stained) wood.
 Varnish gives a hard coating to wood, whereas wood oils penetrate deep into the wood itself.
 The process of applying oil is sometimes considered more laborious and time consuming than coating with varnish.
+Note varnish can often be applied over certain wood oils for extra protection.

 Back to oil, let’s start with historical linseed oil.
 Why?
 Because it’s probably the most interesting and is actually a component of many other wood oils.